kidaa30/ohimanual/3_conduct_manual/install_tbx.md

 # Installing the Toolbox

->**Section Summary:**

->In this section, you will learn how to successfully download, install, and use the software required to conduct an assessment.
+In this section, you will learn how to successfully download, install, and use the software required to conduct an assessment.
 You will create a GitHub account and install R, RStudio, git, and the Github desktop  app.
 OHI assessments are conducted through open-source platforms that allow you to make real-time changes with collaborators, and to track progress so that errors can be corrected and new insights can be shared in the future.

 ## Overview